port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/code-quality-security/sonarqube/guides/connect-github-pr-with-sonar-analysis.md

 ### Matching Pull Request Commit SHA

-The second way is to use the `commitSha` property:
+The second way is to use the `commitSha` property that is common to both the pull request and SonarQube analysis:

 - Go to the [data model](https://github.com/port-labs/port-docs/pull/link-to-data-model) page of your portal
 - Go to the `SonarQube` <PortTooltip id="blueprint">blueprint</PortTooltip>.